evennia/evennia/evennia/contrib/README.md

   on a character and access it in an emote with a custom marker.
 * Mail (grungies1138 2016) - An in-game mail system for communication.
-* Menu login (Griatch 2011) - A login system using menus asking for name/password rather than giving them as one command
+* Menu login (Griatch 2011) - A login system using menus asking for name/password rather than giving them as one command.
 * Map Builder (CloudKeeper 2016) - Build a game area based on a 2D "graphical" unicode map.
 Supports assymmetric exits.
 * Menu Login (Vincent-lg 2016) - Alternate login system using EvMenu.